Valerioageno/tuono/docs/tutorial.md

 The file `index.rs` represents the server side capabilities for the index route.
 On this file you can:

 - Passing server side props
+- Changing http status code
 - Redirect/Rewrite to a different route (Available soon)
-- Changing http status code (Available soon)

 ## Tutorial introduction